ajyoon/bml-lang.org/content/docs/reference/js_library.md

 ### Static analysis

-The library can also perform static analysis on BML documents to count how many possible branches there are in a given document.
+The library can also perform static analysis on BML documents to approximate how many possible branches there are in a given document.
+This does a rough back-of-the-envelope approximation of the number of possible branches through the document.
+It has several shortcomings, especially when dealing with refs and silent forks.

 ```ts
 analyze(bmlDocument: string): { possibleOutcomes: bigint }